romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As a DevOps engineer tasked with setting up a collaborative environment for your company's software development projects, you're considering GitHub solutions.
+Q: As a DevOps engineer tasked with setting up a collaborative environment for your company's software development projects, you're considering GitHub solutions.
 What is GitHub Enterprise Server primarily designed for?
 <details><summary>Show the answer</summary><p>

 - **A self-hosted platform for software development within your enterprise**